Quantitative cone-beam CT reconstruction with polyenergetic scatter model fusion: Validation from Real Data

 \subsection{STEEV Head Phantom}

 In the second case, we performed reconstruction of the CIRS STEEV head phantom.
 In this case, the phantom consists of complex resin structures to mimic the attenuation and form of a human head.
 Again, we wish to analyse the quantitative accuracy and uniformity of the homogeneous materials.
+The acquisition used the same source settings as the insert phantom, and with 501 projections over a $200^\circ$ gantry rotation.

 Reconstructions of the head phantom are shown in Figure~\ref{fig4:steev_recon}.
-Observations are that from the `no estimate' in Figure~\ref{fig4:steev_recon}a exhibits similar shading artefacts in the soft tissue regions as the simulated head case in Figure~\ref{fig4:head_sim_recon}b.
+Observations are that from the `no estimate' in Figure~\ref{fig4:steev_recon}a exhibits similar shading artifacts in the soft tissue regions as the simulated head case in Figure~\ref{fig4:head_sim_recon}b.
 Between the two scatter estimation approaches, both appear to similarly correct for inhomogeneities from scatter, though the Pre-fASKS does show higher intensities than PolySKS.
 Although we are unsure of the exact reason why fASKS leads to a consistent overestimation of scatter in our real CBCT data experiments, we should stress that the method is designed only to enhance uniformity, subject to a subsequent calibration of the image, unlike our approach of direct quantification.

 To quantitatively assess these reconstructions, we calculated the mean and standard deviation of homogeneous tissue types: brain, soft tissue and soft bone.
-We isolate regions from these materials with a simple threshold based segmentation of the Pre-fASKS reconstruction, and have shown the coloured regions in green, red and blue respectively in Figure~\ref{fig4:steev_recon}d.
+We isolate regions from these materials with a simple threshold based segmentation of the Pre-fASKS reconstruction, and have shown the colored regions in green, red and blue respectively in Figure~\ref{fig4:steev_recon}d.
 These are then reported in Table~\ref{tab4:steev_recon}.

 From the quantitative results in Table~\ref{tab4:steev_recon} it can be seen that similarly to the insert phantom, the PolySKS scatter integration leads to the most quantitatively accurate reconstruction.
 Also similar to the insert case, is the trend with the no estimate leading to an underestimation of electron density, and Pre-fASKS overcompensating to an over estimation.
 With the exception of the RMSE on the soft tissue, the PolySKS is the best performing method in every metric.
 In this case however, the Pre-fASKS is the best performing approach due to a lower variation throughout this tissue.
 It could be that one of the additional correction factors such as the asymmetric modulation, detector glare or couch scatter, not included in our tested PolySKS implementation, may be worthwhile including in our approach also.
 We also expect the parameters in Table~\ref{tab:parameters} may be improved through fitting to real measurements of scatter.
 Even with this discrepancy though, PolySKS shows a significant advantage over the whole image, with a 36\% drop in total RMSE over Pre-fASKS.